-Created and Performed by John Jasperse and Juliette Mapp
+CREATED & PERFORMED BY: John Jasperse and Juliette Mapp

-Lighting Design by John Jasperse and Joe Levasseur
+LIGHTING DESIGN: John Jasperse and Joe Levasseur

 just two dancers is a duet work centered on perception.
 In contemporary culture, great value is placed on being forward thinking, on planning ahead.
 The notion that one should be goal oriented is assumed.
 Perception is thus thought to be ideally focused primarily if not solely in one direction – ahead.